Appdynamics/pagerduty-alerting-extension/README.md

 ##Installation Steps

- 1. Run "mvn clean install"
+ 1. Run "mvn clean install -DskipTest".
+You can run the test by configuring the service key in the config.yaml file.

  2. Find the zip file at 'target/pagerduty-alert.zip' or Download the PagerDuty Alerting Extension zip from [AppDynamics Exchange](http://community.appdynamics.com/t5/AppDynamics-eXchange/idb-p/extensions)